samarthpatilML/AI-powered-PNG-generator/README.md

-                                                              AI PNG Image Generator
+                                                              A PNG Image Generator

 This  Python Flask-based web application generates PNG images using the OpenAI API.
-Users can input prompts through a simple web interface, and the backend interacts with OpenAI's API to generate images based on the input.
+Users can input prompts through a simple web interface, and the backend interacts with OpenAI's API to create images based on the input.
 The generated images are displayed and can be downloaded as PNG files.

 Features⤵️
 .Generate PNG images based on user prompts.